Dahabiya Nile Cruise: Top 18 Things to Know Before You Go

 Our Dahabiya Experience: 4D/3N Aswan to Luxor Dahabiya cruise

 ATMs are scarce in rural areas, so stock up on Egyptian pounds before your trip.
-You’ll need it for tips, souvenirs, and that handmade souvenir you absolutely can’t leave without.
+You’ll need it for tips and any souvenirs you absolutely can’t leave without.
 Trust me, when you spot that perfect keepsake, you’ll be glad you planned ahead.

 One of the biggest questions I get about a dahabiya Nile cruise is, “Is it safe?”
 And the short answer is: yes.
-The crew works tirelessly to ensure everyone’s safety, whether that’s expertly mooring the boat at night or keeping watch while we slept.
-When we docked along the Nile’s banks, a crew member always stayed on duty, giving us peace of mind.
+The crew works tirelessly to ensure everyone’s safety.
+I also really appreciated that when we docked along the Nile’s banks at night, a crew member always stayed on duty to keep an eye on the boat.

 Nile view from our dahabiya in Egypt